 Foundation half double crochet is a method used to work the starting chain stitches and your first row of half double crochet stitches at the same time.
-It has more stretch than the traditional starting chain foundation, which make it easier to slide over your cups.
-I also like it because it’s easier to make sure it isn’t twisted when it comes time to join into a round.
+It has more stretch than the traditional starting chain foundation, which is a big plus, particularly when you’re working with garments.
+I also like it because it’s easier to make sure it isn’t twisted if/when it comes time to join into a round.

 Step 1: Start with a slip knot on the hook.
 Then chain 2.
 One of these chains is the bottom chain under the stitch, the other is to give height to the row.